 - 20% fee reduction for 1st Class Hons degree holders

 - 10% fee reduction for 2:1 Hons degree holders

 Funds of up to £2,500 per annum are available to postgraduate students, both MA and PhD.
 For details of how to apply, please see Student Funding Service webpage.

 Research Support and Training Costs

 All registered PhD students are eligible to apply to the Department for research support and research training costs.
 This may cover, for example, travel and other expenses for research trips to libraries, archives, museums, etc.; expenses related to attending academic conferences where you are giving a paper; or the costs of training in a skill necessary for your research, such as enrolling in a language or other skills course for which no provision exists in the university.
 For more information, please contact our Postgraduate Coordinator.

 Postgraduate Loan Scheme

 A postgraduate loan scheme has been introduced for students commencing master's courses.

-Non means-tested loans of up to a maximum of £10,000 a year will be available to taught and research Master's students.
+Non-means-tested loans of up to a maximum of £10,000 a year will be available for taught and research Master's students.
 For further information please see the Postgraduate Loan Scheme page.

 For further information about funding and finances, please contact: